 Tongue thrusting doesn’t always lead to the need for orthodontic work; in fact, it won’t always impact your child’s oral health in any way.
 However, minor tongue thrusting can still move teeth out of alignment enough to create an unpleasant appearance.
 This is usually seen in a splaying of the front teeth.
 Your child might just want a brace to correct the problem and improve their appearance.

-One of the more serious problems that occurs as a result of tongue thrusting is misalignment.
+One of the more serious problems that occur as a result of tongue thrusting is misalignment which needs special attention from childrens orthodontic care providers immediately.
 When the tongue applies an excessive amount of pressure on the teeth day after day, those teeth can be pushed out of alignment.
 If this happens with the baby teeth, the adult teeth will also come in misaligned.
-Serious misalignment will almost always prompt orthodontic intervention.
-Tongue thrusting can also interfere with normal tooth eruption.
+Serious misalignment will almost always prompt orthodontic intervention, maybe from the likes of a south jordan braces dentist or one near you.
+Tongue thrusting can also interfere with normal tooth eruption, so it is important to avoid the habit altogether.

 Poor Dental Hygiene